irasan/MP1-beauty-salon/README.md

 1. Copy Clone's URL for the repository.
 1. Open the terminal in your local IDE.
 1. Change the current working directory to the location where you want the clone directory to be made.
-1. Type git clone and then paste the URK from the step 3.
+1. Type "git clone" and then paste the URK from the step 3.
 1. Press Enter and your local clone will be created.

 ## Credits

 ### Content
 Text for the website was borrowed from two real beauty salons [Moyo](https://moyo.ie/team/) and [La Mode](https://lamode.ie/meet-the-team/)